edwinv87/feats/README.md

 ### Data

-The data for the examples in this section is available [here](https://1drv.ms/u/s!At-SAxmefBX_gr47oWbiMS8vSSKWRA?e=F4FUrt).
+The data for the examples in this section is available [here](https://edwinvans.com/datasets/).
 The data is contained in subfolders in the datasets folder.
 The subfolders are named according to the dataset name.
-To load the data for the examples above, provide the path to the datasets folder.
+To load the data for the examples above, provide the path to the datasets folder on your local machine.

 ## Paper

-The paper is available [here](https://academic.oup.com/bib/article-abstract/22/4/bbaa306/6025503)
+The FEATS paper is published in the journal Briefings in Bioinformatics.
+It is available [here](https://academic.oup.com/bib/article-abstract/22/4/bbaa306/6025503)

 ## Contact

-Contact the author on <vans.edw@gmail.com> to give feedback/suggestions for further improvements and to report issues.
+Contact the author on <info@edwinvans.com> to give feedback/suggestions for further improvements and to report issues.